minte9/designpatterns-java/README.md

 ## Strategy Pattern

-- Insteed of using an interface for Speak we use an instance variable (speakType).
-- It is a subclass of interface Speak.
+- Insteed of using an interface for Speak we use an instance variable (speakType) which is a subclass of interface Speak.
-- Human abstract class doesn't konw what speakType does.
-- It just knows that the behavior is available to its subclasses.
+- Human abstract class doesn't konw what speakType does, it just knows that the behavior is available to its subclasses.
-- This is known as Composition.
-- It allows you to change the capabilities of objects at run time!
+- This is known as Composition, it allows you to change the capabilities of objects at run time!

 ## Knowledge App - Example